Fresno State Bulldogs: Volleyball

-The Fresno State Bulldogs women's volleyball team have an NCAA Division I Tournament record of 2–4 through four appearances.
+The Fresno State Bulldogs women's volleyball team have an NCAA Division I Tournament record of 1–4 through four appearances.

 Wrestling

 Wrestling was dropped from varsity status in 2006 following a string of lean budget years and gender equity issues.
 In 2014, University President Joseph Castro pledged to reinstate wrestling, along with the addition of at least one new women's sport.
 On February 28, 2015, newly appointed athletic director Jim Bartko announced his plan to reinstate wrestling.
 The process would include fundraising, hiring a coach, and recruiting in a state with only three Division I programs (Stanford, CSU Bakersfield, Cal Poly San Luis Obispo).

 To satisfy the Title IX requirement, Fresno State added women's water polo, bringing the total number of Bulldog teams to 22.
 Both teams started competition in the 2017–18 season.
 In May 2016, Fresno State named Troy Steiner, who won a national championship with Iowa in 1992, its head coach.
 In its first season back on the mat, the Bulldogs went 4-16 (1-5 in the Big XII) and had two NCAA qualifiers, finishing T62 out of 72 teams.

 The wrestling team was an associate member of the Big 12 Conference, joining Mountain West conference rivals Wyoming and Air Force, since their primary conference does not sponsor wrestling.

 In its first iteration, wrestling at Fresno State produced 33 All-Americans and 2004 Olympic silver medalist Stephen Abas.
 In its second year back, Josh Hokit became an All-American with a fifth-place finish.

 The Fresno State Bulldogs men's wrestling team appeared in the NCAA Division I Tournament thirty-four times, with their highest finish being 8th place in the 1992–93 school year.

 In response to financial challenges faced by Fresno State, the wrestling program was dropped at the conclusion of the 2020–21 academic year.

 Notable non-varsity sports

 Rugby

 The Fresno State Rugby Football Club was founded in 1971, although rugby was played at the old Fresno State College as early as 1934.
 In August 2022, Fresno State moved its rugby team from the Division 1 Pacific Western Conference to the California Conference as a Division IAA team.
+The Bulldogs won their first ever American Collegiate Rugby Div.
+1-AA 15's National Championship in 2022, defeating the University of Kansas, 22-17 at Choctaw Stadium in Dallas, Texas.
+This completed the program's first perfect season in the modern era.